Tunga, Leyte

-Tunga (IPA: [tu'ŋaʔ]), officially the Municipality of Tunga (Bungto han Tunga; Bayan ng Tunga), is a 6th class municipality in the province of Leyte, Philippines.
+Tunga (IPA: [tu'ŋaʔ]), officially the Municipality of Tunga (Bungto han Tunga; Bayan ng Tunga), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 7,656 people.

 It is the smallest municipality in Leyte, both in population and area.

 History

 The municipality of Tunga existed as early as 1860 as a barrio of Barugo.
 At that time, only about fifty families were residing there, most of them coming from the different towns of Barugo, Carigara and Jaro.
 There are different versions that have been told as to why the place was called Tunga.
 Due to their stronger credibility, only two of these legends have been selected as the possible ones.
 One states that before Tunga became a barrio, people from Ormoc, Carigara, Barugo, Jaro and Tacloban engaged in trade with each other and they had to stop by on this place.
 Some of them even made it their contact point for conducting their business.
 Through their exchange of ideas and conversations, they concluded that this place was halfway between Ormoc, Tacloban and Carigara and Jaro.
 Since it had no name at the time, people started calling it Tunga, Waray term for "half".
 When it became a barrio, the residents, due to their familiarity with the name christened the place Tunga.

 During World War II after the American landing in Leyte, Tunga was captured by the American forces coming from Jaro on 1 November 1944.

 On March 4, 1948, Pag-Urosa Han Mga Tungan-on, an association that led the campaign to make Tunga an independent municipality, was organized.
 Its elected officials included Domingo A. Ponferrada, president; Martino Ariza, Blas Uribe and Vicente Catenza, vice presidents; Primitivo Geraldo, secretary; Norberto Quintana, treasurer; Ramón Santillan Sr. and Juan Avila, auditors; and Paulo Cotoner, Magno Buñales and Arsenio Carit, sergeants-at-arms.
 The organization invited Leyte 5th District Representative Atilano R. Cinco, to join them on the move for an independent municipality of Tunga.
 Upon Cinco's urge, a consensus committee was created with Martino Ariza as chairperson, with its members being some of the students of Tunga Institute.

 Subsequently, President Elpidio Quirino issued Executive Order No. 266 on September 24, 1949, creating the independent municipality of Tunga.
 However the appointed local officials had to assume their posts a few days after the elections.

 On November 15, 1949, Provincial Board Secretary Ricardo Collantes, representing Leyte Governor Catalino Landia, proclaimed the foundation of the Municipality of Tunga before a huge crowd of joyous Tungan-on and distinguished visitors.

 The patron saint of Tunga is Saint Anthony of Padua.
 The Tungan-ons celebrate their town's fiesta annually on the 13th of August.